Ex-banker on trial for allegedly selling account info

 The trial opened Monday in federal criminal court in the southern city of Bellinzona.

-UBS declined comment, saying it was not party to the case.
+The former banker and their lawyer could not immediately be reached for comment.
+UBS declined to comment, saying it was not party to the case.